notmarshmllow/ot-security-notes/NOTES.md

 Shodan: `I20100` or `Port:10001 I20100`

 Use `nmap` scripts with `atg*.nse` in their name and run against the identified IP addresses.
-This script can provide you with information such as **device specific function code** i.e. `I20100`
+This script can provide you with **tank inventory report**

 ```bash
 nmap 10.1.0.11 -p 10001 --script atg-info.nse